www.scantips.com

 Syntax used here about the camera settings:

 So again, make no mistake, my term "precise" means the "precise design GOAL", to be implemented as well as possible in the camera, striving to honor the intended exact 2.00x power of exposure stops.
-It does Not refer to the precision of the camera's accuracy.
+It does Not refer to the precision of the camera's actual accuracy (but it is quite good).
 F/stops are mechanical, however camera shutters do use clock crystals today, and are indeed very accurate.
-Again, if your modern camera has a 15 or 30 second nominal shutter speed, simply time it yourself, and you can see that it will necessarily actually be an exact 16 or 32 seconds, from the binary Powers of Two sequence of 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, etc. And it works for fractional seconds too, 1/1024, 1/512, 1/256, 1/128, 1/64, 1/32, 1/16, 1/8, 1/4, 1/2, 1, but these are too fast to measure with a wrist watch.
+Again, if your modern camera has a 15 or 30 second nominal shutter speed, simply time it yourself, and you can see that it will necessarily actually be an exact 16 or 32 seconds, from the binary Powers of Two sequence of 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, etc. And it works for fractional seconds too, 1/1024, 1/512, 1/256, 1/128, 1/64, 1/32, 1/16, 1/8, 1/4, 1/2, 1, but these are too fast to test with a wrist watch.

 There’s not a great numerical difference, but the Nominal numbers are just the rounding that we’ve always been used to (many of the nominal numbers date back 100 years), and they are still seen because we're used to them (and might question any difference), but the Precise goal numbers are the cameras actual design plan.
 Users are OK with the Nominal values (because the camera design will aim for the precision), but design and any math and calculation need to use the actual power of 2 precise goal values.